hardyoyo/hardy_pre_commit_hooks/README.md

 to my mouthy, ill-considered commit message.
 I just wasn't used to the idea of other people seeing my commit messages, even though, of course anyone can see them.
 I still remember the sinking feeling, and the shame.
-And I thought, you know, someone should make a pre-commit hook script to reject grumpy commit messages.
+And I thought, you know, someone should make a git hook script to reject grumpy commit messages.
 That would save others (and, possibly me) from that same awful feeling, of disappointing a friend.